 \subsection{Knowledge Selection}

-\textbf{Setting}\quad We follow the setting of KTD to finetune the KS models.
-We compare them also with traditional information retrieval (IR) baselines such as TF-IDF \cite{manning2008introduction} and BM25 \cite{robertson2009probabilistic}.
+\textbf{Setting}\quad We fine-tune the KS models following the same setting as in the KTD task.
+Additionally, we compare them with traditional information retrieval (IR) baselines, such as TF-IDF \cite{manning2008introduction} and BM25 \cite{robertson2009probabilistic}.

-\textbf{Evaluation}\quad Knowledge selection can be regarded as either a classification task or a retrieval task.
+\textbf{Evaluation}\quad Knowledge selection can be viewed as either a classification task or a retrieval task.
 For classification, we use precision, recall, and $F_1$ measures.
 We calculate these measures at both the instance level and the snippet level.
-For the instance level, we first calculate $P$/$R$/$F_1$ for each instance, and then use the average over all instances as the final $P$/$R$/$F_1$.
-For the snippet level, instead of calculating $P$/$R$/$F_1$ for each instance, we calculate $P$/$R$/$F_1$ for all <$C$, $K$> pairs of the entire dataset.
-For retrieval, we use mean-average-precision (mAP) as the metric, which is insensitive to the threshold value and can reflect the overall ranking positions of all relevant knowledge snippets.
-Since the total number of the relevant knowledge snippets varies for each instance, we do not include top-K-based measures such as Precision@K or Recall@K which are commonly used in other Fact-TOD and knowledge-grounded open-domain dialogue problems.
+For the instance level, we first calculate $P$/$R$/$F_1$ for each instance, and then take the average over all instances as the final scores.
+For the snippet level, instead of computing $P$/$R$/$F_1$ for each instance, we calculate these scores for all <$C$, $K$> pairs in the entire dataset.
+Regarding retrieval evaluation, we use mean-average-precision (mAP) as the metric, which is not dependent on a specific threshold value and can reflect the overall ranking positions of all relevant knowledge snippets.
+Since the total number of the relevant knowledge snippets can vary for each instance, we do not include top-K-based measures like Precision@K or Recall@K, which are commonly used in other Fact-TOD and knowledge-grounded open-domain dialogue tasks.

-\textbf{Results}\quad Table \ref{tab:ks_results} shows the results of KS.
-First, when comparing our model with IR baselines, all of the trained models outperform baselines, indicating that the KS model can benefit from the annotated training data.
-We then compare bi-encoder models and cross-encoder models.
-As expected, cross-encoder models outperform bi-encoder models by a large margin.
-When comparing the performance of different pre-trained models, there is a large difference among the models under the bi-encoder setting.
+\textbf{Results}\quad Table \ref{tab:ks_results} shows the results of the KS task.
+Firstly, when comparing our models with IR baselines, all of the trained models outperform the baselines, indicating that the KS model can benefit from the annotated training data.
+We then compare bi-encoder models and cross-encoder models, and as expected, cross-encoder models outperform bi-encoder models by a large margin.
+When comparing the performance of different pre-trained models, there is a notable difference among the models under the bi-encoder setting.
 The variance becomes smaller when applying the cross-encoder architecture.
 DeBERTa achieves the best performance on all measures in both the bi-encoder and cross-encoder settings.